2017.07.20: Page still in progress.

 • Animal Crossing New Leaf for the 3DS; has furigana.

-• Pokemon Gold/Silver/Crystal (GBC), Sun/Moon (3DS); yes those, no Red/Ruby/X/etc are NOT easier.
+• Pokemon Gold/Silver/Crystal (GBC), Sun/Moon (3DS); yes those, no the other pokemon games (Red/Ruby/X/etc) are NOT easier.
 GSC are only in hiragana and katakana, SM can be in kanji if you want.
 SM is harder to understand than GSC.

 • Pokemon (starting from the 1st season, watch every episode without subtitles.)